 Those are the three hosting plans where you get access to a dedicated server.
 Let’s look at why they are a suitable solution for small business web hosting.

 WPX has a solid USP.
 They’ve worked hard to deliver amazing website loading speed and provide exceptional customer service.
 Being with WPX is a bit like having a 24/7 team of WordPress developers on hand to solve your problems – within reason.

 The company has 30 seconds response time on its live chat.
 If you know your customer service KPI, you’ll understand fast response doesn’t mean much by itself.
 So, you’ll be glad to hear they also resolve most customer issues on the first encounter.

-I consider WPX to be the finest web hosting for small business owners and online entrepreneurs.
+I consider WPX to be the best web hosting for small business owners and online entrepreneurs.
 With WPX, there are no add-ons, upsells, or hidden fees.
-It’s great value for money and the best web hosting for WordPress.
+It’s great value for money and the best web hosting for WordPress users.

 I looked at the major pros and cons of WPX managed WordPress hosting.
 I’ll quickly cover some of the other things that make them stand out when it comes to business hosting.